Lovely Little Lonely: Reception

 The album was met with overall praise from fans and music critics alike.
 Jesse Richman of Alternative Press writes "The result is an album that feels timeless, even on first impact.
 It's the Maine's best batch of songs since Pioneer, their catchiest material since Can't Stop, Won't Stop and their most cohesive work to date".
 Amber Ainsworth of ClickonDetroit says "The guitars are more prominent and defining, while there's a line between it being entirely a rock album and being something that doesn't fit neatly into one genre".
 The Music remarked, "Lovely, Little, Lonely is the most cohesive record The Maine have ever written.
 The core reason that this record gets a perfect score from me is that this record just feels so goddamned alive."
+Emillie Marvel of idobi Radio wrote, "When you have high expectations, it's easy to be let down, unless those expectations are placed on The Maine [...]
+Yet again, they've moved forward into a whole new world of music that makes you feel something without giving the past a second thought."
+Becky Kovach of Chorus.fm wrote that the album "challenges listeners to re-evaluate the way they approach new music.
+It draws you in from start to finish with indie pop sensibilities, while remaining true to the band's rock roots.
+The journey the band takes – realizing that they're not as young as they once were and making the conscious effort to understand what that means – is one that everyone must take at some point in their lives.
+For many of The Maine's fans this album may be the catalyst that starts it."